Honeycomb Heart - opening chapters

 “Mimsy showing up did a real number on their house, Vivian.
 It can be a problem, and we shouldn’t make the risk of it worse.”

-Vivian still thought the idea of selling insurance specifically for a new familiar arriving was a bit dishonest.
+Vivian still thought the idea of selling home insurance specifically for a new familiar arriving was a bit dishonest.
 But she couldn’t fault the Carpers for wanting to do something after Mimsy the elephant, upset because she’d arrived before her human partner had woken up, tried to get to her person despite the windows and walls in her way.
-She tried to remind herself that life went on post-familiar, even if it was sometimes in a different shape than before.

 “I could leave my window open?” she ventured.